Contents

 Our expertise spans:

-- Comprehensive site appraisals: Physical audits, regulatory mapping and stakeholder workshops to define objectives.
+- Site appraisals: Physical audits, regulatory mapping and stakeholder workshops.

-- FF&E procurement & furniture consultancy: Sourcing of ergonomic chairs, sit-stand desks, mobile storage and bespoke joinery (furniture classics).
+- FF&E procurement & furniture consultancy: Ergonomic seating, sit-stand desks, mobile storage and bespoke joinery.

-- Project management & fit-out: Detailed programmes, quality control and snagging to deliver on time and budget (fit-out guidebook).
+- Project management & fit-out: Detailed programmes, quality control and snagging to deliver on time and budget.

-- Post-handover support: Office furniture warehousing, move management and user training.
+- Post-handover support: Furniture warehousing, move management and user training.

-Over the past decade, our team has delivered over 3 million sq ft of office space across London and the UK.
-We combine process rigour, creative flair and technical excellence to create dynamic, future-ready workplaces that empower your people and elevate your brand.
+Over the past decade, we have delivered over 3 million sq ft of dynamic workspaces across London and the UK.
+We combine process rigour, creative flair and technical excellence to create workplaces that empower your people and elevate your brand.

 Ready to unlock your workspace’s potential?
 Book a consultation today and let K2 Space guide you through every step of your space planning journey.